apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 * dolphinscheduler_task_timeout_count: Indicates the number of tasks has been timeout.
 * dolphinscheduler_task_retry_count: Indicates the number of tasks has been retry.
 * dolphinscheduler_task_failover_count: Indicates the number of tasks has been failover.
+* dolphinscheduler_task_dispatch_count: Indicates the number of tasks has been dispatched to worker.
+* dolphinscheduler_task_dispatch_failed_count: Indicates the number of tasks dispatched failed, if dispatched failed will retry.
+* dolphinscheduler_task_dispatch_error_count: Indicates the number of tasks dispatched error, if dispatched error, means there are exception occur.

 ## Worker Metrics